husarion/rosbot-xl-telepresence/README.md

 [image_republisher]: [theora] Packet was not a Theora header
 ```

-Due to an issue in the theora codec, headers are probably sent only at the start.
+Due to an issue in the theora codec, headers are sent only at the start.
 If you've initiated `compose.pc.yaml` following `compose.yaml`, it's essential to restart the `luxonis` service.
+This is old problem with a theora codec - see [GitHub Issue](https://github.com/ros-perception/image_transport_plugins/issues/4#issuecomment-15150432).

 To do so, execute in the ROSbot's terminal in the `/home/husarion/rosbot-telepresence` folder the following line: